rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 [cratesio]: https://crates.io

 After updating the registry, Cargo checks our `[dependencies]` and downloads any we don’t have yet.
-In this case, while we only said we wanted to depend on `rand`, we’ve also grabbed a copy of `libc`.
-This is because `rand` depends on `libc` to work.
-After downloading them, it compiles them and then compiles our project.
+In this case, while we only listed `rand` as a dependency, we’ve also grabbed a copy of `libc`, because `rand` depends on `libc` to work.
+After downloading them, Rust compiles them and then compiles our project.

 If we run `cargo build` again, we’ll get different output: